Film Review: A Knight's Tale (2001)

 (source: tmdb.org)

-There are films that were decades ago criticised for one reason and are likely to be criticised now for another.
-One such example can be provided by A Knight’s Tale, 2001 period adventure film directed by Brian Helgeland which has content some of today’s critics might find problematic, but in its time it got infamy over something that didn’t have anything to do with its content at all.
+There are films that were criticised decades ago for one reason and are likely to be criticised now for another.
+One such example can be provided by A Knight's Tale, a 2001 period adventure film directed by Brian Helgeland which has content some of today's critics might find problematic, but in its time it gained infamy over something that didn't have anything to do with its content at all.

-The plot is set in 14th Century Europe and the protagonist, played by Heath Ledger, is William Thatcher, one of the squires of entourage of an elderly knight Sir Ector (played by Nick Brimble).
-When his master dies just as he was about to win tournament, Thatcher decides to impersonate him in order to get prize for himself and his friends.
-What was supposed to be temporary measure soon turns into successful career because William actually has talent for jousting and various martial arts.
-As time goes by, he begins to dream of glory and Jocelyn (played by Shannyn Sossamon), beautiful noblewoman with whom he has fallen in love.
-He isn’t deterred by his commoner background that bans him from actually taking part in tournaments nor by rivalry with arrogant Count Adhemar (played by Rufus Sewell).
+The plot is set in 14th Century Europe and the protagonist, played by Heath Ledger, is William Thatcher, one of the squires in the entourage of an elderly knight Sir Ector (played by Nick Brimble).
+When his master dies just as he was about to win a tournament, Thatcher decides to impersonate him in order to get the prize for himself and his friends.
+What was supposed to be a temporary measure soon turns into a successful career because William actually has talent for jousting and various martial arts.
+As time goes by, he begins to dream of glory and Jocelyn (played by Shannyn Sossamon), a beautiful noblewoman with whom he has fallen in love.
+He isn't deterred by his commoner background that bans him from actually taking part in tournaments nor by rivalry with the arrogant Count Adhemar (played by Rufus Sewell).

 RATING: 7/10 (+++)